-Mr. Oluseyi Onajide started his professional career as an intern with Deloitte Haskins & Sells, an international firm of Chartered Accountants, and qualified as a Chartered Accountant in 1989.
-Subsequently, He obtained a Masters Degree in Business Administration from the University of Lagos (1998) and now a Fellow of the Institute of Chartered Accountants of Nigeria (ICAN).
-He has attended many management courses locally and internationally, including the prestigious Lagos Business School and famous INSEAD, France.
-Prior to his joining Briscoe in 1998, he had worked with SCOA Nigeria PLC (1990-1993 and 1994-1996) where he became the AGM Finance and subsequently as a Management Consultant to Alchem Industries Limited (1996-1997) and Management Development Associates (1998).
+Mr. Oluseyi Onajide is a Fellow of the Institute of Chartered Accountants of Nigeria (ICAN) and gualified as a Chartered Accountant in 1989.
+He started his professional career as an intern with Deloitte Haskins & Sells, an international firm of Chartered Accountants.
+Subsequently he obtained his master's degree in Business Administration from the University of Lagos (1998).
+He has attended several management courses locally and internationally including the prestigious Lagos Business School and famous INSEAD, France.
+Prior to his joining Briscoe in 1998, he worked with SCOA Nigeria Plc (1990-1996) where he became the AGM Finance and then, as a Management Consultant to Alchem Industries Limited (1996-1997) and Management Development Associates (1998).
 He was employed by R.T.
-Briscoe on the 1st of July 1998, appointed Finance Director in December 2004, Executive Director in charge of the motor business in January 2006.
-In April 2008, he was appointed the Deputy Managing Director, Managing Director - Designate in July 2009 and became the Managing Director in January 2010.
+Briscoe on the 1st of July 1998, appointed as Finance Director in December 2004 and Executive Director in charge of the entire motor business in January 2006.
+In April 2008, he was appointed as the Deputy Managing Director, Managing Director - Designate in July 2009.
+He became GMD/CEO of R.T.
+Briscoe Plc in January 2010.
+Mr. Seyi Onajide was also re-appointed for the 7th time as President of the Association of Automobile, Boatyard, Transport Equipment and Allied Employers of Nigeria (AABTEAEN).
 He was born on November 3, 1962.